doctea/Microlidian/README.md

   - options to enable/disable all this
 - MIDI output (via TRS/DIN, for sending clock, triggers, notes and envelopes)
   - ~~basic hacky approach is working~~
+  - nicer mechanisms for assigning outputs - including named outputs ("kick", "snare", etc, "bassline")
+  - options that would allow for modulation
   - options to enable/disable all this
 - Integrate CV inputs
   - ~~basic cv input parameter~~